 One paragraph: Dr Rufus Pollock is Founder and President of Open Knowledge, an international non-profit using advocacy, technology and training to unlock information and turn it into insight and change.
 He was formerly a Shuttleworth Foundation Fellow and a Mead Fellow in Economics at Emmanuel College, University of Cambridge and is currently an adviser on open data to several governments.
 He has worked extensively as a scholar, activist and technologist on the social, legal and technical challenges around the creation and sharing of knowledge.

 Every day we face both personal challenges such as the quickest way to get to the work and global ones such as climate change.
 Key to addressing these is better understanding and insight and central to doing that is finding better ways to share and create knowledge.
 At Open Knowledge we work to open up essential information and to build the communities and capabilities to turn information into the actionable knowledge and insight that drives change.

-Open Knowledge has rapidly established itself as a leading organization working on open data and open access to knowledge both nationally and internationally.
-Today it has groups in more than 40 countries, more than a two dozen active projects and working groups organizing activities around the world.
-Open Knowledge has worked extensively on almost every area of open knowledge and performed almost every kind of activity: developing standards and licenses (e.g. OpenDefinition.org, Open Data Commons), organizing workshops and conferences (e.g. the annual Open Knowledge Festival and Conference), supplying tools and infrastructure (e.g. CKAN data management software, used by data.gov.uk and many others), and building services and websites (e.g. Where Does My Money Go?, Open Shakespeare).
+Open Knowledge has established itself as the leading global organization working on open data and open knowledge around the world.
+Today it has groups in more than 40 countries, more than a two dozen active projects and more than a dozen working groups.
+The organization has worked extensively on almost every area of open knowledge and performed almost every kind of activity: developing standards and licenses (e.g. OpenDefinition.org, Open Data Commons), organizing workshops and conferences (e.g. the annual Open Knowledge Festival and Conference), supplying tools and infrastructure (e.g. CKAN data management software, used by data.gov.uk and many others), and building services and websites (e.g. Where Does My Money Go?, Open Shakespeare).

 In parallel with his activities at Open Knowledge, he has also worked as an academic in economist: in 2008 he obtained a PhD in Economics from the University of Cambridge and from 2007 to 2010 he was the Mead Fellow in Economics at Emmanuel College, University of Cambridge.
 He remains an Associate of the Centre for Intellectual Property and Information Law at the University of Cambridge.